Photo by: Dan Anderson

 May 28: Belfast

 Before returning to Belfast this afternoon, there will be photo ops at Carrickfergus Castle.
 Discover one of the most imposing monuments and one of Ireland’s best-preserved medieval structures.
-After checking into the hotel, enjoy a brief break before exploring and photographing the City of Belfast with your guides.
-Photograph the famous murals, historical buildings such as the Titanic, Parliament, and Belfast Castle.
+Enjoy a bit of Belfast with your guides.
+Photograph the famous murals, historical buildings such as the Titanic, or Belfast Castle.
 Given the right weather conditions Castlereagh Hills or Cavehill may have spectacular views.
-Enjoy your farewell dinner before returning to the hotel.
+Enjoy your farewell dinner at your hotel.
 Overnight Belfast (B, D)

 May 29: Belfast - Home